3dem/emhub/docs/installation/deploy_nginx.rst

 --------------

 The following is an example of a working Nginx configuration file.
-Ngnix is used as a reversed proxy to redirect request to a local running process, also using SSL certificates.
-In the next section you can see the `Key Options`_ that were modified.
+Ngnix is used as a reverse proxy to redirect requests to a locally running process, also using SSL certificates.
+In the next section, you can see the `Key Options`_ that were modified.

 .. tab:: /etc/nginx/nginx.conf